UnHolds/STM32F1_MIDI_Serial_Bridge/README.md

 Flash with st-utils

-Open terminl (terminal1) and go to your *.elf file then type:
+Open a terminal (terminal1) and go to your *.elf file then type:
 `arm-none-eabi-gdb file.elf`

 Now open a new terminal (terminal2) and run the st-utils `st-util`